gau-nernst/jpeg-python/README.md

 ## Decoder

-All logic is implemented in pure Python with built-in standard libraries, with an exception of inverse DCT.
-Inverse DCT is implemented using Numpy via matrix multiplication.
+All logic is implemented in pure Python with built-in standard libraries, with an exception of inverse DCT and YCbCr -> RGB conversion.
+They are implemented using Numpy via matrix multiplication.
+The returned value is a Numpy array.

 Process and Lessons I have learned: